Velleman/Vertex-Firmware-H2/README.md

-# Vertex Dual head 3D Printer Firmware
+# Vertex Dual Head 3D Printer Firmware
 Based on the Marlin Firmware.
 Additional documentation can be found in [The Marlin Wiki](https://github.com/MarlinFirmware/Marlin/wiki).